Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 ```

-Now, you can ckeck the settings you've just made.
+Now, you can check the settings you've just made.

 ```
 rk3229_respeaker:/ # tinymix